Montegrappa Prize 2020: The winner will build their own luxury fountain pen using Montegrappa’s new online configurator

-Dubai, 2 March 2019: The winners of the Montegrappa Writing Prize, the Emirates Airline Festival of Literature’s prestigious competition to discover unpublished novelists, have been announced today.
-Recognised as one of the most successful writing competitions in the region, the competition has a proven track record in finding new writing talent, producing eight published authors in the last five years.
+Dubai, 6 February 2020: The winners of the Montegrappa Writing Prize, the Emirates Airline Festival of Literature’s prestigious competition to discover unpublished novelists, have been announced today.
+Recognised as one of the most successful writing competitions in the region, the competition has a proven track record in finding new writing talent, producing nine published authors in the last six years.

-From left to right: Charles Nahhas, Montegrappa’s Middle East distributor, Aine O’Connor, Lynsey Eames, Robert Pateman, Mark Fiddes, Polly Phillips, 2019 competition winner and Luigi Bonomi, founder of Luigi Bonomi Associates (LBA).
+From left to right: Charles Nahhas, Montegrappa’s Middle East distributor, Celina Teague, Nassma Al Bahrani, Stacey Siebritz 2020 competition winner, Michael Teague and Luigi Bonomi, founder of Luigi Bonomi Associates (LBA).